BOERIANA

 Encourages Nigerians, especially Christians, to stand up against the oppression they suffer from their elite.
 Demonstrates from the Bible that such issues are of great concern to God and that Christ Himself showed extreme anger at the people’s oppressors.
 Also gives Biblical grounds for opposing it.
 A local version of Kuyperian Reformed liberation style.
 Originally a lecture delivered to various Nigerian academic audiences.

-Less academic but expanded version of above entry encouraging Nigerian villagers to begin to question and take action against an oppressive elite in government, business and church.
-Gives Biblical grounds for such action.
-A popular Kuyperian Reformed liberation approach.
-Read and discussed in community development groups.
+This booklet is a less academic but expanded version of Christians and Mobilization, the entry above this one.
+It seeks to encourage Nigerian villagers to question and take action against an oppressive elite in government, business and church.
+It provides Biblical grounds for such action.
+This is a Kuyperian Reformed liberation approach that has become popular among the clients of the Institute of Church & Society.
+It is read and discussed in community development groups with a view to organizing local co-ops to take action.
 English translation of the title: “Peasants, Stand up and Be Counted.”

 Kai da Dukiyarka: Ayoyi daga cikin Littafi Mai Tsarki.
 Jos, Nigeria: Institute of Church & Society, 1982 (80 pp.).